Skip to content

 3. Dwyers of Cork

-Dwyers of Cork really is an all rounder restaurant, all in the one place you can get bottomless brunch, dinner and delicious cocktails served with amazing live music.
-Bottomless brunch is a very fun and great way to spend an afternoon with friends but Dwyers make it that bit extra special by doing themed brunches such as Father Ted Brunch, Grease Brunch and Music Bingo Brunch.
+Dwyers of Cork really is an all-rounder restaurant.
+In one place, you can get bottomless brunch, dinner, and delicious cocktails served with amazing live music.
+Bottomless brunch is a very fun and great way to spend an afternoon with friends, but Dwyers makes it that bit extra special by offering themed brunches such as Father Ted Brunch, Grease Brunch, and Music Bingo Brunch.

-They also do “crunch” which gives you two for three offers on cocktails.
+They also offer “crunch,” which gives you two for three cocktails.
 Who could say no to an offer like that?
-Not only do Dwyers of Cork serve excellent food and drink but the gastropub has an eccentric and charming vintage style which reflects on its rich history.
-Dwyers of Cork is a must visit on a trip to Cork.
+Not only does Dwyers of Cork serve excellent food and drink, but the gastropub has an eccentric and charming vintage style that reflects its rich history.
+Dwyers of Cork is a must-visit on a trip to Cork.

 Location: 27-28 Washington Street